Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 This level only requires editing textures to put information in some channels that are unused by the vanilla game.

-The mods you can make will target the "Textures-only (Legacy)" skin and iris frameworks.
+The mods you can make will target the "Textures-only" skin and iris frameworks.

+**Deprecated**: Creating new textures-only mods is not recommended, as the "Textures-only" frameworks are likely to be removed in the Atramentum Luminis Dawntrail update.
+It is instead recommended to also do material edits, as described in levels 2 and/or 3.

 ### Iris: Glow (Emissive)